-Our report dated February 20, 2020, on the consolidated financial statements, refers to the Company's change in its method of accounting for revenue effective January 1, 2018 due to the adoption of Accounting Standards Codification No. 606, Revenue from Contracts with Customers, and the Company's change in its method of accounting for leases effective January 1, 2019 due to the adoption of Accounting Standards Codification No. 842, Leases.
+Our report dated February 20, 2020, on the consolidated financial statements, refers to the Company's change in its method of accounting for revenue effective January 1, 2018 due to the adoption of Accounting Standards Codification No. 606, Revenue from Contracts with Customers, and the Company's change in its method of accounting for leases effective January 1, 2019 due to the adoption of Accounting Standards Codification No. 806, Revenue from Contracts with Customers, and the Company's change in its method of accounting for leases effective January 1, 2019 due to the adoption of Accounting Standards Codification No. 842, Leases.